Sziszkabigi/React_learning/README.md

   cd my-app
   npm start

-- Create index.js
+- Create index.js (for example)
-we have to import fromReact...
+we have to import from React...
 /
 import React from 'react';
 import ReactDOM from 'react-dom';